 MED Week Nominations

-The Business Diversity Institute will present awards to outstanding minority-owned businesses that have demonstrated success as business owners and a commitment to the Oregon/SW Washington community.
+The Business Diversity Institute will present awards to outstanding minority-owned businesses and diversity practitioners that have demonstrated success as business owners and a commitment to the Oregon/SW Washington community.

 MED Week Awards Nomination Categories